 What if I don't register?

 You will not be able to vote at future elections and referendums.

 If you don’t respond to requests for information from your local electoral registration office you could be at risk of getting a fine of £80.

 The two versions of the Electoral Register

-The full register lists the name and address of everyone who is registered to vote and is updated every month.
-A copy is held at the Customer Service Centre, Market Place, Burton and Uttoxeter Library.
+- Lists the name and address of everyone who is registered to vote and is updated every month

-Anyone can look at it and make handwritten notes but copies can only be supplied for certain purposes.
-The main use of the full register is to show who can vote in elections and referendums.
+- Anyone can look at it and make handwritten notes but copies can only be supplied for certain purposes

 If you are concerned about your personal safety you are able to register anonymously by applying to the Electoral Registration Officer.

 Applicants would need documentary evidence of a Court Order or attestation.